 One of the largest hurdles to individuals investing in homes is the inability to come up with the down payment.
-For this reason, HOAs need to consider the value of having FHA approval on their buildings.
+For this reason, HOAs need to consider the value of having FHA recertification on their buildings.
 For buildings that are having trouble selling their units, having FHA approval could greatly improve their prospective buyer pool.
 If your association is considering whether obtaining FHA approval is the ideal fit for your organization, review the information below:

 Reasons Why FHA Recertification Is Worthwhile

-What is FHA & Why Does it Matter?
+What Is FHA & Why Does it Matter?

 Federal housing administration a program instigated by the federal government that enables individuals with a lower down payment to be able to purchase property provided they have a monthly mortgage insurance fee tacked on to their monthly mortgage payment.
 Depending on which part of the country your community is located, there will be limits to the amount of money a prospective resident will be able to obtain for their FHA mortgage.
 If your community can obtain FHA approval, you will be able to fill more units since more applicants will be able to afford the down payment.